-Blood is made up of red blood cells, white blood cells, plasma and platelets – and each part has its own function:
+Blood is made up of four main components — red blood cells, white blood cells, plasma, and platelets — each playing a vital role in keeping us healthy.

 Red Blood Cells